Dirt is a good thing.

 - NRPA’s Wildlife Explorers program.

 - Many organizations have resources that outline programs.
-A few notable ones are Project WET, Project WILD, Learning to Hunt (which isn’t just hunting) by Wisconsin DNR, Leopold Education Project, the National Park Service Junior Ranger program (available online), Leave No Trace, Wildlife Habitat Education Program through extension services, and many local nature/conservation groups have developed their own activities.
+A few notable ones are Project WET, Project WILD, Learning to Hunt (which isn’t just hunting) by Wisconsin DNR, Leopold Education Project, Leave No Trace, Wildlife Habitat Education Program through extension services, and many local nature/conservation groups have developed their own activities.